JKU-ICG/cg_project_template/README.md

 ### Special Effects

-Selected special effects must add up to exactly 30 points:
+Selected special effects must add up to exactly 30 points.
+Replace yes/no with either yes or no.

 | Selected   | ID | Name                                  | Points |
 |------------|----|---------------------------------------|--------|